Uploading Video Assets

 We will naturally add other providers based on the demands of festivals and project teams.
 We cannot support WeTransfer as the WeTransfer terms of service prevent direct downloads.

-The first time you do this, Dropbox will ask you to authenticate and confirm that you want to give SparqFest permission to browse you files.
+The first time you do this, Dropbox will ask you to authenticate and confirm that you want to give SparqFest permission to browse your files.
 Once you authenticate and grant SparqFest permission, you will see the files in your Dropbox account.

-We Don't See Anything in the Dropbox Window
+SparqFest Does Not See Anything in the Dropbox Window

 When you click the “Choose from Dropbox” button, we hand control over to Dropbox in the pop-up.
 We have no visibility into what happens in that Dropbox.
 When you are done, we simply receive a special URL from Dropbox that we can use to download your file.